southampton/unimatrix/beacon/README.md

 # unimatrix-beacon
-Tray icon/application for status notifications
+GNOME shell extension to show the backup status